Liri-Be/LinuxSignals/README.md

 ## Client
 The client -
 1. create the file for communication with the server - ```to_srv.txt```.
-    If the files exists the client will try ten times to create a new one, and between each try it will wait one to five seconds (randomly).
+    If the file exists, the client will try ten times to create a new one, and between each try, it will wait for one to five seconds (randomly).
-    If after the ten tries the client still have not succeed, it will close it self with appropriate message.
+    After ten tries, if the client has not succeeded, it will close with an appropriate message.
-2. add the relevnt arguments from the terminal to the file.
+2. add the relevant arguments from the terminal to the file.
     The arguments are -
     - ```arg[0]``` - the program name.
     - ```arg[1]``` - the server pid.